 Identification of key escape routes

 In premises where members of the public or persons unfamiliar with layout of the premises are present there should be means available to identify the key escape routes.
-They could include schematic drawings supplemented with a satisfactory emergency escape signs.
+They could include schematic drawings and most importantly emergency escape and exit signs.

 The Responsible Person where necessary to safeguard the safety of employees should nominate employees to implement certain fire safety measures which will include the fire evacuation.
 The general term used for these people are fire wardens or fire marshals.